 CMS and carriers take compliance very seriously.
 We do too.

 Keep in mind, carriers may send secret shoppers to your educational events.
-If you violate Medicare Advantage & Part D Communication Requirements, you could be subject to:
+If you violate CMS guidelines, you could be subject to:

 ● ● ●

-Medicare beneficiaries need your expertise, and you need their trust and business.
-While COVID continues to change the Medicare landscape, you will likely be able to hold Medicare educational events in some capacity this AEP — in-person or online.
-Those events will just look a little differently and so will the rules.
-As long as you follow them, there’s no reason why you and your clients can’t stay healthy and both benefit this AEP!
+Medicare beneficiaries need your knowledge, and you need their trust and business.
+As long as you follow the rules, there’s no reason why you and your clients can’t both benefit this AEP!

-Editor’s Note: This article was originally published in May 2017.
-It has been updated to include information more relevant to the 2023 Annual Enrollment Period.
+Editor’s Note: This post was originally published in May 2017.
+It has been updated to include information more relevant to the 2025 Annual Enrollment Period.

 Share Post